kiwitcms/Kiwi/docs/source/guide/testcase.rst

 Test Cases
 ==========

-This chapter explains how to create, search, edit, and import, clone, review, tag and remove Test Cases in Kiwi TCMS.
+This chapter explains how to create, search, edit, clone, review, tag and remove Test Cases in Kiwi TCMS.
 Test Cases can not be deleted, instead they have their **Active** status set to False.